Chemical-technical products

 Limitation of biocides | Core | Technical specification | Chemical products | ||||||||||||||||||

-Criterion information To avoid over-use of antimicrobial substances, which may lead to the development of resistance in bacteria, it is important to limit the use of biocides.
+Criterion information The purpose of this requirement is to avoid biocidal products that can contain substances that are hazardous to the environment and health.
 Criterion text The product shall not be intended to have antimicrobial function, i.e it may only contain biocides in order to preserve the product or the raw material in the product.

 | |||||||||||||||||||||